HopeMWatson/code-walkthrough-lwt-style-is-everything/README.md

 ## 3. Read action code and learn its functions
 1. Open `.github/workflows`.
 2. You see the workflows and the controller file (more on this later).
-3. Open up each of the actions and read over what they are doing and how they function.
+3. Open up each of the actions and read over what they are doing and how they function.<br>
    a.
-The PR size workflow ensure we do not add too many new files or new lines of code in a single PR.
+The PR size workflow ensure we do not add too many new files or new lines of code in a single PR.<br>
    b.
-The file naming convention ensures we name files according to a prefix rule.
+The file naming convention ensures we name files according to a prefix rule.<br>
    c.
 The linting workflow enforces the rules we've specififed in our `.sqlfluff` file.
 Open up the `.sqlfluff file to look at the rulesets.
-This determines how our sql should be styled. 💅
+This determines how our sql should be styled. 💅<br>
    d.
 Our `dbt-ci-job` workflow builds only what has been modified and ensures our sql is actually valid to build the tables and views.
-Additionally, it runs all the data test checks.
+Additionally, it runs all the data test checks.<br>
    e.
-AI reivewer `pr_ai_reviewer` summons claude via API key to review and comment on the PR.
+AI reivewer `pr_ai_reviewer` summons claude via API key to review and comment on the PR.<br>
    f.
 Importantly, we want to specify the order in which these workflows run.
-For example, if our linting fails we want that to happen before we have to pay to use any tokens for Claude.
+For example, if our linting fails we want that to happen before we have to pay to use any tokens for Claude.<br>

 There is a lot going on here and this the heart of this workshop, so take time to understand on your own time too!